J-Hoplin/Puppeteer-Pool/Readme.md

 ### `rebootPoolManager():Promise<void>`

 Reboot pool manager. **This api is not recommended to use.
-Using this API in runtime may occur unintended process break**
+Using this API in runtime may occur unintended session control context break**

 ### `controlSession(cb):Promise<any>`